 Visitors, including parents, may be allowed, but they must enter through the main office, sign in and obtain a pass.
 The school reserves the right to deny access to any visitor.
-Visitors during the school day will not be allowed to go to the classrooms until the classroom teacher has been notified by the main office.
+Visitors during the school day will not be allowed to go to classrooms without prior approval from the classroom teacher.